alx-g/bsrv/README.md

 | `hook_run_successful`    | Running a backup was successful, which means `borg create` and `borg prune` commands succeeded
 | `hook_give_up`           | Running a backup failed multiple times until the maximum number of retries was reached and `bsrvd` gave up

+All hook commands listed above will be launched in an environment with the following environment variables defined:

+* `BSRV_HOOK_NAME` contains the hooks name (as listed)
+* `BSRV_JOB` contains the job name responsible for triggering, e.g. `:test`
+* If borg fails with a nonzero exitcode, `BSRV_ERROR` contains borg's stdout and stderr

 **[stat]**

 This section contains the global configuration for `bsrvstatd`.